matuggiovagnoli/Magic-Deck-Creator/README.md

 By following the indications of the excercice I create "Magic Deck Creator".
 This web cosumes the API from magicthegathering.io

+This web APP is Runninng with Github-Pages.
+You can acces to this url: https://matuggiovagnoli.github.io/Magic-Deck-Creator/

 ## What is "Magic Deck Creator"?

 "Magic Deck Creator" is a web application where users can: